fpereiro/gotoB/tutorial/tutorial.md

 However, we cannot access the digital world directly, like we do with the physical one.
 Instead, we do it through devices which are connected to the internet and running applications.

 We use applications to access the digital world.
-They act as our digital eyes, hands and ears.
+They act as our digital eyes, ears and hands.
 Through them, we talk, collaborate, create memories and go about our daily lives.

 You're probably familiar with three types of applications: